 Your Virtual Tour

 I can’t scratch the surface of what is available to see at the Huntington in one blog article.
-I’ll try to give you a taste of what it’s like though based on my recent visit there.
+I’ll try to give you a taste of what it’s like though based on my visits there.

 There, you’ll find themed areas including Rain Forest, Cloud Forest, Carnivorous Plant Bog, and the Plant Lab, which has interactive exhibits.